 With Americans more interested in looking and feeling their best than ever before, and the advances in methodologies for plastic surgeries advancing every day, it’s no surprise that cosmetic surgery is booming.
 From breast augmentation, weight loss surgery and tummy tuck to eyelid surgery and hair restoration, there aren’t many areas of the human body which a modern cosmetic procedure can’t nip, tuck, tweak, revise or improve.
 Unfortunately, a lot of people rush into cosmetic surgery without getting critical information first, which comes back to haunt them later.

-Companies like United Medical Credit work with a broad range of lending partners to help patients manage the high average cost of plastic surgeries and other medical expenses, even when health insurance and crowdfunding sites can’t or won’t help.
+Companies in this space work with a broad range of lending partners to help patients manage the high average cost of plastic surgeries and other medical expenses, even when health insurance and crowdfunding sites can’t or won’t help.
 Before starting on the journey to a new self-image, here are a few questions prospective candidates for plastic surgery procedures should consider.

 What is the difference between plastic surgeons and cosmetic surgeons?

 A plastic surgeon is specially trained and certified to deal with revision and correction of issues arising from injuries, birth defects or illness, such as addressing a cleft palate or burn scarring which impact the patient’s overall quality of life or ability to function.
 A plastic surgeon’s services may be covered by health insurance if a medical need can be shown.